ivoyager/ivoyager/data/solar_system/README.txt

 			1.0010 - 5 significant digits
 			0.0010 - 2 significant digits
 		(Set IVBodyBuilder.keep_real_precisions = false to disable precisions.)
-	TABLE_ROW
-		Expected to be a valid data table row name, e.g., "CLASS_GAS_GIANT".
-	< enum name >
-		An enum name can be specified for Type.
-The enum must exist in a static Reference class specified in IVGlobal.enums.
-If you need to add enums, extend the existing ivoyager/static/enums.gd class file and set IVGlobal.enums to your new class.

 Default (optional row):

 	Default values must be blank or follow Type rules above.
 If non-blank, this value is used for any blank cells in the column.

-Unit (optional row):
+Unit (optional row; REAL fields only):

-	Units are valid only for Type = REAL.
 	The Units string must be a key in one of the dictionaires in static/unit_defs.gd (MULTIPLIERS or FUNCTIONS), or in replacement dictionaries specified in Global.unit_multipliers or Global.unit_functions.
 	Units can be prefixed by "10^x " where x is a valid integer.

-Prefix (optional row):
+Prefix (optional row; STRING and INT fields only):

 	Prefix is valid for Type = STRING (including 'name' field) and TABLE_ROW.
 	Prefixes non-blank cells with value.
 To prefix the 0 column ('name' field),